ghi-electronics/Documentation/software/tinyclr/downloads.md

 ### Firmware
 The Firmware is the TinyCLR OS that lives on your hardware.
 The firmware version loaded on the hardware must match the version number of the extension and the libraries.
-This will be more easily managed once the libraries are hosted on http://www.nuget.org/

 #### SC20xxxx (works on all SITCore products)